 The Leadership Team will decide which children require a PSP based on analysis of behaviour data.
-Completion is the responsibility of the SENCo in liaison with the classteacher.
+Completion is the responsibility of the class teacher with support from the SENCo, if necessary.
 The PSP will be shared with parents and all staff working with the child so that agreed strategies are consistently applied.